The U.S. Army is rolling out a new fitness test, the ACFT 3.0, the first change to the test in 40 years.

 Sprint Drag Carry may have presented no problem for soldiers, but Leg Tuck sure has.

 It’s a steep test of grip, upper body, and core strength.
-Leg Tuck was chosen over the more common pull-up because it more closely correlates to pulling oneself high enough on a wall to “hook a heel” and get over—real-world maneuvers.
+Leg Tuck was chosen over the more common pull-up because it more closely correlates to pulling oneself high enough on a wall to “hook a heel” and get overโreal-world maneuvers.

-But leg tucks proved the undoing of so many soldiers, the Army introduced the plank as an alternative test of core strength.
 Realizing that the leg tuck requires greater upper body as well as core strength, those choosing the plank are encouraged to work toward the leg tuck, which is the gold standard.
-While they wanted to provide a pathway to success, the Army does not like to be seen as “soft” on fitness standards.

 Exercise #6: Two-Mile Run